-The remittances sent by the Pakistani workers employed in the North America and the Middle East are also reported to have a positive influence on the education of their own children's and the children of their extended families education.
-As most of the migrant workers originate from poor families this investment in their children's education is likely to have some intergenerational mobility out of poverty.
+The remittances sent by the Pakistani workers employed in North America and the Middle East are also reported to have a positive influence on the education of their own children's and the children of their extended families education.
+As most of the migrant workers originate from poor families, this investment in their children's education is likely to have some intergenerational mobility out of poverty.

-In the period since October 1999 several major initiatives have been taken to bring about structural reforms in the education sector.
-The thrust of these reforms is achieving universal primary education and adult literacy, improving the quality of education, a focus on technical and vocational education and reform of Madarsah education.
+In the period since October 1999, several major initiatives have been taken to bring about structural reforms in the education sector.
+The thrust of these reforms is achieving universal primary education and adult literacy, improving the quality of education, a focus on technical and vocational education, and reform of madrassah education.

 In Punjab and Sindh provinces, education up to matric levels has been made compulsory and free.
-The Punjab Education Sector Reform Program (PERSP) implemented with the support of the World Bank has set up a workable model of expanding access, and improving governance and quality of education.
-Provision of free text books to primary school students, monthly stipends to girls enrolled at the middle schools, appointment of better qualified teachers and improvement in physical infrastructure have led to an overall 13% increase in enrollments in primary schools and 20% increase in enrollments of girls at middle level in fifteen low literacy districts of Punjab.
-The model has proved successful because of the wider participation of civil society organizations, district and local level department staff, parents and the teachers.
+The Punjab Education Sector Reform Program (PERSP), implemented with the support of the World Bank, has set up a workable model of expanding access, and improving governance and quality of education.
+Provision of free textbooks to primary school students, monthly stipends to girls enrolled at the middle schools, appointment of better qualified teachers and improvement in physical infrastructure have led to an overall 13 percent increase in enrollments in primary schools and 20 percent increase in enrollments of girls at middle level in fifteen low literacy districts of Punjab.
+The model has proved successful because of the wider participation of civil society organizations, district and local level department staff, parents and teachers.
 An overarching objective of this program is to reduce gender inequalities in the province.
-If successfully replicated to other provinces it is quite likely that the unsatisfactory performance of the past several decades could be reversed and the slippages in meeting the MDG goals could be contained.
+If successfully replicated in other provinces, it is quite likely that the unsatisfactory performance of the past several decades could be reversed and the slippages in meeting the Millenium Development Goals could be contained.

 Higher education has received a big boost in the allocation of financial resources and improvement in the quality of education.
-The enrolment ratio which is only 2.6 percent compared to 10 percent in India is projected to double in the next five years while the Universities are being upgraded through a vigorous programme of faculty development, scholarships and stipends to the poor, curriculum revision, equipping laboratories and libraries, connectivity to pooled and shared resources and emphasis on research.
-Annual Budget allocation has been raised ten times from a paltry sum of \$15 million to \$150 million while that for Science and Technology increased from \$3 million to \$100 million.
+The enrollment ratio which is only 2.6 percent compared to 10 percent in India is projected to double in the next five years while the universities are being upgraded through a vigorous program of faculty development, scholarships and stipends to the poor, curriculum revision, equipping laboratories and libraries, connectivity to pooled and shared resources and emphasis on research.
+Annual budget allocation has been raised ten times from a paltry sum of \$15 million to \$150 million while that for science and technology increased from \$3 million to \$100 million.

-Table 2 also explodes the popular myth held in the Western Countries that Pakistan's education system is heavily populated with the madrassahs who are producing the fundamentalists, extremists and terrorists for the rest of the world.
-Primary enrolment in madrassahs accounts for only 0.9 percent of the total enrolment and there is distinct differentiation among even those attending madrassahs.
+Table II also explodes the popular myth held in western countries that Pakistan's education system is heavily populated with the madrassahs that are producing the fundamentalists, extremists and terrorists for the rest of the world.
+Primary enrollment in madrassahs accounts for only 0.9 percent of the total enrollment and there is distinct differentiation among even those attending madrassahs.
 A majority of madrassahs are not affiliated with any of the religious political parties or jihadi groups and offer a balanced curriculum to their students.
-The weight of Koranic studies, theology and Islamic History is relatively high in this type of madrassahs compared to modern schools but they do teach other subjects such as Mathematics, Geography, and Civics etc.
+The weight of Koranic studies, theology and Islamic history is relatively high in this type of madrassah compared to modern schools but they do teach other subjects such as mathematics, geography, and civics.